Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Data/DisplayFeatureLayers/readme.md

 6. Load a feature layer with a shapefile.
     i.
 Create a `ShapefileFeatureTable` using the shapefile name.
     ii.
 Create a `FeatureLayer` from the feature table and load it.
-7. Add the feature layer to the map's `operationalLayers`.
+7. Add the feature layer to the map's `OperationalLayers`.

 ## Relevant API